getgrav/grav-learn/pages/03.themes/03.twig-primer/docs.md

 Its easy-to-follow syntax and straightforward processes make it a natural fit for anyone familiar with Smarty, Django, Jinja, Liquid, or Stencil.

 We use it for our Grav templates in part because of its flexibility and inherent security.
-The fact that it is also one of the fastest template engines for PHP out there made choosing it for use in Grav a no brainer.
+The fact that it is also one of the fastest template engines for PHP out there made choosing it for use in Grav a no-brainer.

 Twig compiles templates down to plain PHP.
 This cuts the amount of PHP overhead down to a minimum, resulting in a faster, more streamlined user experience.